 CBC Cannabichromene works synergistically with other cannabinoids and helps block pain.

 CBDV Cannabidivarin has a similar molecular structure to CBD.
 CBDV can interact with pain receptors and function as an anti-convulsive.
 CBDv may also help reduce nausea and manage acne.
 This is NOT considered a general-use Cannabinoid.
 Please consult with a physician before using.

 CBN This cannabinoid is created when THC oxidizes.
 It is generally found in very small amounts relative to CBD.
 It has medicinal value including; pain relief, antibacterial, anti-inflammatory, anti-convulsive, appetite stimulant, and has a sedative effect.

 THC Unlike CBD, this cannabinoid is psychoactive, and depending on the concentration, it will get you high.
-THC has demonstrated some potential health benefits including; increase appetite in eating disorder patients, help with neurodegenerative diseases, and help cancer patients.
+THC has demonstrated some potential health benefits including; increase appetite in eating disorder patients, help with neurodegenerative diseases, and helping cancer patients.

 Full-spectrum CBD Oil Full-spectrum CBD also contains trace amounts of other cannabinoids including less than 0.3% THC and various terpenes (depending on the strain).
 All these organic compounds work synergistically providing a fuller therapeutic effect than just CBD Isolate alone.

-Broad-spectrum CBD Oil It contains trace amounts of other cannabinoids excepting THC, as well as terpenes shown to work synergistically together providing a fuller effect than just isolated CBD alone.
+Broad-spectrum CBD Oil It contains trace amounts of other cannabinoids except for THC, as well as terpenes shown to work synergistically together providing a fuller effect than just isolated CBD alone.

-CBD Isolate This is CBD without any other cannabinoids including THC, terpenes, and flavonoids, or any of the other organic compounds that might be found in Industrial Hemp.
+CBD Isolate This is CBD without any other cannabinoids including THC, terpenes, flavonoids, or any of the other organic compounds that might be found in Industrial Hemp.

 Terpenes Organic compounds that are responsible for the distinctive fragrances of plant products from oranges to pine trees to, yes, cannabis.
 In Hemp, there is the possibility that terpenes work with cannabinoids to produce enhanced health benefits.
 This is referred to as the Entourage Effect

 Myrcene (a terpene) This is the most common terpene found in industrial hemp.
 Its aroma is musky, earthy, cloves, and herbal.
 It is helpful for sedating and relaxing.
 It is an anti-inflammatory, sedative, and muscle relaxant.
 It is useful for pain relief.

 Limonene (a terpene) This terpene has a citrus aroma.
 It is helpful for stress relief and reduces anxiety.
 It is also a mood elevator and anti-depressant.
 Limonene also helps relieves nausea.